 Some pros of having an S Corp designation include:

 An S Corp is not always the best solution for every business.
 Some disadvantages are:

 Whether you choose an S Corp is dependent on the needs of you and your company.

-Whether you’re looking to form a corporation or an LLC, we can help you get your business off the ground.
+Whether you’re looking to form a corporation or an LLC in Pennsylvania, we can help you get your business off the ground.
 Once your entity is formed, we’ll help you convert it to a Pennsylvania S Corp.
-Though we are proud of our formation services, that’s not the only thing we offer.
 We can help you keep your business running smoothly with business plan services, worry-free compliance, and obtaining an EIN.
-So talk to us today about starting your business!
+Whether you’re in Erie or Philadelphia, talk to us today about starting your business!